 «It is fantastic news that fascinating and wonderful baleen whales are now safe from the Iceland’s harpoons for good.
 Now, the only commercial whaling nation that remains in European waters is Norway.
 We are hopeful, that with such a strong signal from its former ally, Norway will go down a similar path soon too.
 There is just no justification for commercial whaling in the 21st century anymore», says Nicolas Entrup, Director International Relations, OceanCare.

-For more information about whaling in European waters read the article in OceanCare’s Report UNDER PRESSURE.
+For more information about whaling in European waters read Chapter 5 in OceanCare’s Report UNDER PRESSURE.